MannLabs/pydiaid/README.md

 ---
 ## Troubleshooting

-In case of issues, check out the following:
+In case of issues, check out the following links:

-* [Issues](https://github.com/MannLabs/pydiaid/issues): Try a few different search terms to find out if a similar problem has been encountered before
+* [Issues](https://github.com/MannLabs/pydiaid/issues): Try a few different search terms to find out if a similar problem has been encountered before.
 * [Discussions](https://github.com/MannLabs/pydiaid/discussions): Check if your problem or feature request has been discussed earlier.

 ---